Bachelor's Degree Programme

 There are also ensembles focusing on a certain instrument: guitar ensembles, bass guitar ensembles, groups of saxophones or trombones and the two choirs: ladies Only and Vocal Inchoiry.
 A number of ensembles are required.
 In addition, students can elect to take various ensembles, thereby determining the direction of their studies.
 In the third or fourth year, students can form their own groups, determine an objective and/or repertoire and choose a teacher.

-Additionally, there are the Monday Big Band and Tuesday Big Band, each rehearsing every week, and the Concert Big Band, which plays a major role in interesting projects with renowned conductors and arrangers, such as Justin DiCioccio, John Clayton and Terell Stafford, and performs at events such as the North Sea Jazz Festival.
+Additionally, there are the Tuesday Big Band and the Thursday Bog Band, each rehearsing every week, and the Concert Big Band, which plays a major role in interesting projects with renowned conductors and arrangers, such as Justin DiCioccio, John Clayton and Terell Stafford, and performs at events such as the North Sea Jazz Festival.

 Part of the study programme can be tailored to the students' own wishes.
 Thus the programme may focus in particular on ensemble projects, world music, improvisation, live electronics, studio technique and instruments related to the principal-study instrument.
 More in-depth study of theoretical or educational aspects is also possible.